RESEARCHERS PROGRAMME

 - Research governance and organization.

-Each doctoral researcher comes to the Centre from a different background and with different skills.
-Each of you will therefore require bespoke training and development activities.
-We therefore aim, so far as is possible, to be sufficiently flexible to address these individual requirements.
-We do, however, expect a minimum level of engagement in the programme, equating to five sessions in your first year and three sessions in your second and third years.
-These are all minimum expectations; you will be encouraged to engage in more sessions but will also be advised to avoid overloading yourselves with too many options.
+Each pre-doctoral researcher comes to the Centre from a different background and with different skills.
+Therefore, each researcher will require bespoke training and development activities.
+Hence, as far as possible, we aim to be sufficiently flexible to address all these individual requirements.
+However, we do expect a minimum level of engagement in the program equating to five sessions in the first year and three sessions each in the second and third years.
+These are our minimum expectations, although pre-doctoral researchers are encouraged to engage in more sessions.
+Nonetheless, we advise against our students overloading themselves with too many commitments.

-Sessions will take place throughout the week – generally of two hours duration.
-Sessions can and will be repeated at different times throughout the year to accommodate researchers’ needs.
-Some sessions will be available and of possible interest to all researchers, whatever their discipline, while others will be addressed to the specific needs of individuals at different stages of their programmes.
+Sessions take place throughout the week and generally last two hours each.
+In addition, the sessions are repeated at different times throughout the year to accommodate researchers’ needs.
+Some of the available sessions may be of interest to all researchers, whatever their discipline, while others address the specific needs of individuals at different stages of their pre-doctoral programs.